History & Founding

 Affiliates & Regional Commands

 Al-Qaeda operates through a franchise model of formally affiliated regional organisations, each with significant operational autonomy while maintaining ideological alignment with the core organisation.
-Since 2011, these affiliates have dramatically expanded Al-Qaeda's geographic footprint.

 Affected Populations & IFC Desks